 Yep, see how I did that.
 Tied that shit together.
 BOOM Bitch! 💥

-This morning I woke up and two black businesses on instagram.
+This morning I woke up and two black businesses on Instagram.
 I’m very happy about it.
 I worked on a few creative projects.
 Making moves early baby!
 Then I decided to clean out my refrigerator cuz that’s what grown folks do!
 (Nah this shit lame)

 I clean up all the time because working in the beauty industry is hectic all over the place.
 Yet, it’s also very interesting and I’m constantly learning new things.
 Anyway, I know that in my home I have control of cleanliness and organization.

 Today was busy.
 I went to a meeting to discuss new projects which took up half my day.
-I got majority of my to-do list complete except one thing.
+I got the majority of my to-do list complete except one thing.
 I left work on time.
 Went to Blick to get materials for my presentation in my design class.
-Chloe came by to help me pack for my day trip in Miami.
+Chloe came by to help me pack for my day trip to Miami.
 Babyyyyyy let me tell you.
 It’s about to be littttttt.